My Approach to Helping

 My View on the Purpose of Psychotherapy

 A lot of the trendier psychotherapies work like a band aid, focusing on making symptoms disappear.
 Or on changing behavior while ignoring the root causes of our pain.
-Those therapies can be vitally important in relieving short-term distress, but they tend to have poor long-term outcomes.
-My own work--using Jungian, existential, and humanistic psychologies--is based on re-establishing a healthy relationship to the Self.
-In short, my job is to help you re-discover who you are.
+Those therapies can be vitally important in relieving short-term distress, but they tend to be temporary.
+My own work--using Jungian, existential, and humanistic psychologies--is based on re-establishing a healthy relationship to the Self and on changing the underlying psychological dynamics that have been causing so much trouble.